-Yeah, it’s not always easy to convince your management to take meaningful action.
+It’s not always easy to convince your management to take meaningful action.
 Even when the workforce, the market and the projected costs are on your side.
-We have shortlisted of five good reasons to send that draft email, knock that door, or send that calendar invite to take climate action in your company upstairs.
+We have shortlisted five good reasons to send that draft email, knock that door, or send that calendar invite to take climate action in your company upstairs.

-In the head of a CEO, sustainability means: consulting, audit, longterm and big investment.
-Your mission will be to change their mind, firstly because climate change is everyone business, secondly because in 2020 sustainable actions for companies are accessible, affordable and impactful.
+In the head of a CEO, sustainability is often synonymous with consulting, audit and large long term investment.
+Your mission will be to change their mind, firstly because climate change is everyone’s business, and secondly because in 2020 sustainable action for companies is accessible, beneficial and impactful.

-1. Reduce cost and maximize profit (yeah you can do so by being sustainable)
+1. Reduce cost and maximize profit (by being sustainable)

-According to research done by Bob Willard, the Sustainable Business Expert, a small or medium company using best-practice sustainability approaches can increase its profit by 51% to 81% for a large manufacturing/distribution company, within 3 to 5 years.
+According to research done by Bob Willard, author of The Sustainability Advantage, a small or medium company using best-practice sustainability approaches can increase its profit by 51% to 81% for a large manufacturing or distribution company, within 3 to 5 years.
 Best-practice sustainability approaches already exist, just need to get started and implement them at every level of your company.

 On top of saving money, you could also maximize your profit, according to a 2019 Harvard Business Review article, sustainable products sales grew 5.6 times faster than products marketed as non-sustainable.

 2. Become an industry leader and gain market share

 Even oil & gas and the aviation industries have emitted carbon reduction pledges.
 Does your company have a stand on reduction targets and offsetting programmes?
 Asking this can be a great conversation starter.